 Chief of State: Queen Elizabeth II (since Feb.6th 1952).

-Governor General: Sir Elliot Belgrave (since June 1st 2012).
-This person is not elected, but is appointed by The Monarch (Head of State).
+Governor General: Dame Sandra Mason (May 30th, 2012).
+This person is not elected but is appointed by The Monarch (Head of State).

-The House of Assembly has 30 members.
-The political party that has the most members, currently the Democratic Labour Party, constitutes the government.
+The House of Assembly: The House of Assembly has 30 members.
+The political party that has the most members, currently the Barbados Labour Party, constitutes the government.
 The members of the House of Assembly are voted for by the public of Barbados every five years.

-House of Assembly – These general elections do not have fixed dates, but must be called within five years of the opening of parliament following the last election.
+Elections: House of Assembly – These general elections do not have fixed dates, but must be called within five years of the opening of parliament following the last election.
 Earlier elections can occur in certain situations.
 Having been a British colony, the elections system is fashioned after the British system.
-The elections were last held on February 21, 2013 and the next will be held in 2018
+The elections were last held on May 24th, 2018.

-This is the Prime Minister and a minimum of 5 Ministers who are appointed by the Governor General on advice of the Prime Minister.
+This is the Prime Minister and a minimum of 5 Ministers who are appointed by the Governor-General on the advice of the Prime Minister.